 '''

 Grammar: parental-source ( <ipv4_address> | );

-Blocks: options, view, zone (primary, secondary)

-Tags: dnssec

 '''

 Specifies which local IPv4 source address is used to send parental DS queries.

 parental-source determines which local source address, and optionally UDP port, is used to send parental DS queries.
 This statement sets the parental-source for all zones, but can be overridden on a per-zone or per-view basis by including a parental-source statement within the zone or view block in the configuration file.